 If disabling crossplay doesn’t fix your lag problem, turn it back on and take a look at the final fix.

-Modern Warfare is a great game, but the lag is unbearable.
+Warzone is a great game, yet the lag is unbearable.
 It makes you wonder if there’s a problem from your end.
 But sometimes you’re not the only one experiencing the lag.
 So when you’ve tried everything above and nothing works, maybe you’d want to check if it’s a server issue, by visiting the Activision Support Twitter and the Modern Warfare Reddit.

-So these are the tips that can help you resolve or mitigate the lag in Modern Warfare.
+So these are the tips that can help you resolve or at least mitigate the lag in Modern Warfare and Warzone.
 If you have any questions or suggestions, please feel free to leave a comment.